mitsuhir0/markdown-cv/index.md

 ## Working Papers

+`Jul 2024`
+Ida, Daisuke and Okano, Mitsuhiro (2024) "Government spending multiplier and implementation lags in a model with a cost channel" _SSRN_.

 `May 2024`
 Ida, Daisuke and Okano, Mitsuhiro and Hoshino, Satoshi (2024) "A note on stock price dynamics and monetary policy in a small open economy" _MPRA Paper_ No. 121050.

-`May 2023`
-Ida, Daisuke and Mitsuhiro Okano (2023) "Does nominal wage stickiness affect fiscal multiplier in a two-agent new Keynesian model?" _MPRA Paper_ No. 117241.

 `Oct 2021`
 Okano Mitsuhiro (2021) "Optimal monetary policy in a two-country new Keynesian model with deep consumption habits" _MPRA Paper_ No. 110259.
 (Under Revision)